-Join Anthony Q. Artis for an in-depth discussion in this video Understanding camera moves, part of Foundations of Video: Cameras and Shooting.
+Join Anthony Q. Artis for an in-depth discussion in this video Understanding camera moves, part of Video Foundations: Cameras and Shooting.

 Okay, in this movie I'm going to go over some common camera moves and give you some advice…on how you can best execute and use camera moves to better tell your visual story.…A static, stationary camera is a sure way to bore your audience.…Camera moves like pans, tilts, and zooms go a long way to make your videos look much more…dynamic and interesting.…These moves are most often done from a tripod, but you can also pull them off handheld.…So let's start with one of the most basic camera moves, a pan.…